-1. Certified by the American Hippotherapy Certification Board;

-2. Certified by the Professional Association of Therapeutic Horsemanship (PATH) International;

-3. Certified by the Pennsylvania Council on Therapeutic Horsemanship (PACTH); or
+- 1. Certified by the American Hippotherapy Certification Board; - 2.
+Certified by the Professional Association of Therapeutic Horsemanship (PATH) International; - 3.
+Certified by the Pennsylvania Council on Therapeutic Horsemanship (PACTH); or - 4.
+Other ODP-approved certification board.

 To provide Equine Assisted Therapy the individual must meet the following standards: